franjurinec/fullstack-project/README.md

 - Frontend
   - React Frontend
   - ChakraUI for UI components
+  - React Router for routing
+  - React Hook Form for form control and client-side validation
-  - TanStack Query (React Query) for data queries and mutations
+  - TanStack Query (React Query) for backend queries and mutations
   - TanStack Table for data tables
-  - React Hook Form for form control and client-side validation
   - Zustand for state management
     - immer for mutations
     - localStorage for persistence
-  - Vite + SWC for Frontend Building
+  - Vite + SWC for dev server and production build
 - Backend
   - Clouflare Functions (Edge)
     - Wrangler v3 for Local Serving